Principality of Anhalt-Dornburg

-The Principality of Anhalt-Dornburg was located in what is today Germany.
+Anhalt-Dornburg was a small principality within the Holy Roman Empire, ruled by a collateral branch of the House of Anhalt.

+History

 It was created in 1667 following the death of Prince John VI and the partition of Anhalt-Zerbst with Anhalt-Mühlingen being created along with Anhalt-Dornburg for the younger sons of Prince John VI.
 The principality lasted until 1742 when Princes Christian August and John Louis II inherited Anhalt-Zerbst.